 Overall, our Plastic Free Ninja Challenge was a success and a great way of raising plastic and waste awareness amongst our staff.
 We continue to work with our staff/ninja’s and clients to improve waste management collections to ensure they understand the importance of recycling.

-If you would like to find out more, please contact Andy Marsh or get in touch below.
+To find out more, please contact Andy Marsh or get in touch below.